Constrained Hamiltonian Systems and Physics-Informed Neural Networks: Hamilton-Dirac Neural Networks: Constrained Hamiltonian systems and Dirac brackets

 or

-called the Hamilton-Dirac equations.
-The second term in the rhs of \eqref{Hamilton_Dirac_eqs} can be interpreted as generalized forces that impose the constraints in the dynamics.
-Also notice that \eqref{Hamilton_Dirac_eqs} can be written as
+known as the Hamilton-Dirac equations.
+The second term on the right-hand side of \eqref{Hamilton_Dirac_eqs} can be interpreted as generalized forces that enforce the constraints on the dynamics.
+Also notice that \eqref{Hamilton_Dirac_eqs} can be written as: